Circassians in Iraq: Population

 North Caucasians have settled in all parts of Iraq, from Duhok in the north to Basrah in the south.
 The largest communities are in Baghdad, Sulaymaniyah, Diyala, Kirkuk, and Fallujah, with smaller communities in Najaf, Hillah, Mosul, Kut, Basrah, Tikrit, Erbil, Nasiriyah, Diwaniyah, Duhok, Ramadi, Amarah, and Tuz Khormato.

 There are also several Circassian villages throughout Iraq, including a neighbourhood in Baghdad.

 Culture

-North Caucasians in Iraq have integrated into Iraqi society while preserving their traditional culture and customs, such as the Adyghe Xabze.
-They continue to preserve certain traditions in wedding ceremonies, birth ceremonies, and other special occasions, and to cook their traditional cuisine.
+Although heavily Arabised, they continue to preserve certain traditions in wedding ceremonies, birth ceremonies, and other special occasions, and to cook their traditional cuisine.
 In 2004, the Al-Tadamun Society of Iraqi, Chechen, Dagestani and Circassian Tribes was formed in Kirkuk.
 This cultural organization seeks to bring together Iraqis of North Caucasian heritage.
 "Al-Tadamun" can be translated as "Solidarity".
 North Caucasians in Iraq are predominantly Sunni Muslim like their ethnic counterparts in other countries.
 It is possible that a minority may also identify with Shia Islam, the majority faith in Iraq.

 Language

 North Caucasians in Iraq speak a number of languages, including their native languages of either Adyghe, Chechen, or Lezgin, as well as Mesopotamian Arabic, Kurdish, or Turkmen.
-The native languages are mainly spoken by the elder generations, with younger people usually speaking only Arabic or Kurdish, the main Iraqi languages.
+The native languages are mainly spoken by the elder generations, with younger people speaking only Arabic or Kurdish, the main Iraqi languages.